gotzmann/comet/README.md

 POST http://localhost:8080/api/v1/counter with body { "counter": 100 } and 'application/json' header.

 Any call with malformed body will be replied with HTTP 500 code, as defined in controller.

+### Authorization, authentication, ACL and users management

+There special full featured [Comet/Auth](https://github.com/gotzmann/auth) library which allows you to create secure and sofisticated scenarios for user registration, email checking, password management, role-based access and so on.

+Please refer for the corresponging documentation on how to use Comet\Auth in your own projects.

 ## Deployment